Impact

 The Clinic has achieved significant student engagement and reach in its first two years

-Clinical students in the Clinic’s first two years
+Clinical students in the Clinic’s first three years

 Student clinical hours